denialromeo/danielmoore.us/about.md

 * "[Stevey's Google Platforms Rant](https://gist.github.com/chitchcock/1281611#steveys-google-platforms-rant)" by Steve Yegge (Microsoft's path to world domination.)
 * "[Teach Yourself Programming in Ten Years](http://www.norvig.com/21-days.html)" by Peter Norvig (No royal road to geometry.)
 * "[Welcome to the Ruzzkiy Mir](https://yasha.substack.com/p/welcome-to-the-ruzzkiy-mir)" by Evgenia Korda (Understanding modern Russia.)
+* "[Will ChatGPT Replace Human Software Developers?](https://aista.hashnode.dev/will-chatgpt-replace-human-software-developers)" by Aista (The short answer is yes.)
 * "[The ZIRPing of America](https://www.swissamerica.com/ZIRP.php)" by Craig Smith (Beginning of the end.)
 {% comment %}
         <li>Time limit is one hour.
 After an hour, all chips are tallied and cashed in.</li>